royaltm/node-ip2location/README.md

 Please refer to `shm_open` and `shm_unlink` man pages for more info.

+On Windows:

+Last process calling `location.close()` will delete the shared memory.

 ## Performance

 On tested system the library in default IO mode with IP2LOCATION-LITE-5